Glowka96/web-store/README.md

 ![App Screenshot](https://ik.imagekit.io/glowacki/Zrzut_ekranu_2023-07-12_102052.png?updatedAt=1689150176647)
 ## Introduction
-I started working on this project after finishing sdacademy bootcamp.
+I started working on this project after finishing sdacademy course.
 I wanted to consolidate knowledge from the course, test my knowlage in practice.
 While working on the project I got to know a lot of new solutions that were not on the course.

 ## Technologies
 **Java:** 17